PaulNonatomic/TimerKit/README.md

 - **Extensible Architecture**: Multiple timer classes for different complexity needs.
 - **Service Locator Support**: Optional integration with dependency injection patterns.

+### Recent Changes (v0.9.0)
+- **Convenience API for Milestones**: New `AddMilestone` overload accepts components directly - no need to create milestone objects manually
+- **Lifecycle Safety**: All timer methods are now safe to call before Unity initialization (Awake/OnEnable)
+- **OnDurationChanged Event**: New event fires whenever the timer duration is modified
+- **Consistent API**: Both TimerMilestone and TimerRangeMilestone now support the same creation patterns

+See [CHANGELOG.md](CHANGELOG.md) for complete version history.

 ## Installation
 Add the TimerKit package to your Unity project via the Unity Package Manager: